Using Kubernetes

 In Case of Difficulty

-• Setup Failures: It is difficult to anticipate and diagnose problems in a guide such as this.
+- Setup Failures: It is difficult to anticipate and diagnose problems in a guide such as this.
 The best approach is to start with a clean setup, and stay as close to the defaults given in this guide as possible.
 Once you have a basic system up and running, add your customizations one at a time.
 If something breaks, resolve that problem, or set it aside, and move on to the next thing.

-• Crash retry backoff: A problem with provisioning the K3s system, or another environmental problem is not allowing the VHI services to initialize, start or run correctly.
-Run the command helm uninstall vhi to remove VHI.
-Double check your setup and configuration.
-Retrace your steps from the beginning and reinstall as necessary.
+.
+If your container registry requires authentication, make sure you have correctly configured your image pull secret. - Crash retry backoff: A problem with provisioning the K3s system, or another environmental problem is not allowing the VHI services to initialize, start or run correctly.
+Run the command

-• Run kubectl commands: The Kubectl cheat sheet has many helpful commands for diagnosing problems and general system monitoring.
+is sufficient to change your VHI configuration.
+In many cases, an upgrade will not even cause interruptions in service. - Run kubectl commands: The Kubectl cheat sheet has many helpful commands for diagnosing problems and general system monitoring.

-• Run K3s Dashboard: Kubernetes Dashboard is a web-based visual tool for viewing Kubernetes resources in real time.
+- Run K3s Dashboard: Kubernetes Dashboard is a web-based visual tool for viewing Kubernetes resources in real time.
 Follow these instructions to enable Kubernetes Dashboard in K3s.

-• Install K9s: K9s is a text UI dashboard that provides real-time status of multiple pods, live logs, easy access to resource descriptions and other useful diagnostic tools.
+- Install K9s: K9s is a text UI dashboard that provides real-time status of multiple pods, live logs, easy access to resource descriptions and other useful diagnostic tools.
 Follow these instructions to install K9s in your development environment.